-Endometrial tissue in other parts of your abdomen acts in the same way as tissue in your uterus.
+Endometrial-like tissue in other parts of your abdomen acts in the same way as tissue in your uterus.
 It swells up each month during your menstrual cycle.
 Yet inside your abdomen, it has nowhere to go.

 Hormonal treatments prevent you from ovulating.
 They can shrink existing endometriosis growths and stop new ones from forming.
 Hormonal therapies also lighten heavy periods.

 Hormone treatment options include:

 - birth control pills, patch, or vaginal ring

 - progestins, which are synthetic versions of the hormone progesterone

 - gonadotropin-releasing hormone agonists (GnRH agonists), such as nafarelin (Synarel), leuprolide

 (Lupron), and goserelin (Zoladex)